joseph-abell/josephabell/content/blog/monoids/index.md

 ## Definition

-- A monoid takes two values of the same type, and creates a third value of the same type.
+- A monoid is a function that takes two values of the same type, and returns a third value of the same type.
 Numerical addition and string concatenation are examples.
 - You should be able to break up a chain of monoids, run them concurrently, and as long as you run them in the same order, you should get the same result.
 (1 + 2) + 3 === 1 + (2 + 3).
-- There should be a value that acts as a zero in addition.
-If you add zero to a number, you get the other number back.
+- There should be a value that acts as a neutral value.
+An example of this is zero in addition.
+If you add zero to a twelve, you get twelve back.
 In string concatenation that is an empty string, in number multiplication the neutral value is 1.
+For a function, if the unit takes one value, the function is `a => a`.

 ## Benefits of Monoids